openstack/blazar/doc/source/index.rst

 Blazar, the OpenStack Reservation Service
 =========================================

-Blazar is an OpenStack service to provide resource reservations in the OpenStack cloud for different resource types - both virtual (instances, volumes, stacks) and physical (hosts).
+Blazar is the *Resource Reservation Service* for OpenStack.

+If you are new to Blazar, please start with the :ref:`Introduction`.

 Installation Guide
 ------------------